juef17/dwrandomizer/README.md

 Blast doors open with a cast of Hurtmore.

-## Known Issues I intend to fix ##
-- When there is no vendor in Rimuldar's vanilla key shop, the very top left tile of the town is an invisible wall.
-This is present in the official DWR version, where it usually doesn't matter.
-But since vendors can now be shuffled, it can be an important check, and Damage Bonks can ruin a player's day.

 ## Known Issues I do not intend to fix ##
 - The bonk counter will not be active if `Damage Bonks` is on.
 - With the `Disguised Dragonlord` flag, there may be some graphical glitches in both Dragonlord fights, depending on his's location.
 None of these affect the ability to run or to complete the game.